bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 > choices that are present in the received representations or implied by the user’s manipulation of those representations.

-So, in a RESTful system, you should be able to enter the system through a single URL and, from that point on, all navigation and actions take do within the system should be entirely provided through self-describing hypermedia: through links and forms in HTML, for example.
+So, in a RESTful system, you should be able to enter the system through a single URL and, from that point on, all navigation and actions taken within the system should be entirely provided through self-describing hypermedia: through links and forms in HTML, for example.
 Beyond the entry point, in a proper RESTful system, the API client shouldn't need any additional information about your API.

-This is the core source of incredible flexibility of RESTful systems:  since all responses are self describing and encode all the currently available actions available there is no need to worry about, for example, versioning your API!
+This is the source of the incredible flexibility of RESTful systems:  since all responses are self describing and encode all the currently available actions available there is no need to worry about, for example, versioning your API!
 In fact, you don't even need to document it!
-All end points are provided through self-contained hypermedia controls.

 If things change, the hypermedia responses change, and that's it.